KohakuBlueleaf/KohakuRAG/docs/api_reference.md

 - `max_retries` (int, default: `5`): Maximum number of retry attempts on rate limit errors
 - `base_retry_delay` (float, default: `3.0`): Base delay in seconds for exponential backoff
 - `base_url` (Optional[str], default: `None`): Optional override for the API base URL (for example, `http://localhost:8000/v1` for self-hosted vLLM/llama.cpp or an OpenAI-compatible proxy).
 If omitted, falls back to the `OPENAI_BASE_URL` environment variable or `.env` file when present.
+- `max_concurrent` (int, default: `10`): Maximum number of concurrent API requests.
+Set to 0 or negative to disable rate limiting (unlimited concurrency).

 **Raises:**
 - `ImportError`: If `openai>=1.0.0` is not installed